tcg96/Hackintosh-HP6300-HP8300-OpenCore/README.md

 ![Snapshot](images/sequoia-snapshot.png)

-* The colours of this screenshot are incorrect due to a glitch with the Nvidia graphics card and the [HiDPI mode](https://github.com/xzhih/one-key-hidpi).
+* The colours of this screenshot are incorrect due to a glitch with macOS Sequoia.
 The display looks correct in real life.
+Sonoma does not have this screenshot issue.

 ## Notes
 1. There are two `.plist` files provided in the `OC` folder: